Cu3t0m/Modmail/README.md

-# Modmail Alpha
+# Modmail
-Modmail Alpha is a Modmail Bot made in discord.py rewrite by SecretAyee Modmail is a bot that creates a shared inbox for all moderators to use.
+Modmailis a Modmail Bot made in discord.py rewrite by SecretAyee Modmail is a bot that creates a shared inbox for all moderators to use.

 ## Installation and Setup